Sun121sun/SIIMCO-and-LogAnalysis/LogAnalysis/readme.txt

 The data after pre-processing left remain 47468.
-According the emails address of employees, we can get a statistics about the relationship between two employees.
+According the emails address of employees, we can get a statistics about the relationship between two employees and list as email.mat.

 The email.mat is the adjacency matrix of the enron employees, it means that Two employees have direct mail interaction.